Routes

 In a URL pattern, you define placeholders by enclosing them in braces ( { and } ).
 You can define more than one placeholder in a segment, but they must be separated by a literal value.
 For example, {language}-{country}/{action} is a valid route pattern.
 However, {language}{country}/{action} is not a valid pattern, because there is no literal value or delimiter between the placeholders.
 Therefore, routing cannot determine where to separate the value for the language placeholder from the value for the country placeholder.

-The following table shows valid route patterns and examples of URL requests that match the patterns.
+shows valid route patterns and examples of URL requests that match the

 Route definition